GenericMappingTools/gmt/doc/rst/source/gmtcolors.rst

 Colors can be specified in GMT as arguments to commands, generally as part of the **-G** or **-W** options to select polygon fill or outline pen.
-Colors are also used in color palette tables (CPT files) that help convert numerical values to colors.
+Colors are also used in color palette tables (CPTs) that help convert numerical values to colors.

 GMT allows several ways to represent a color: